Court of Appeal of Tanzania

 December 1991

-Bailee liable for value of stolen engine; loss-of-use disallowed where vehicle was already unusable; general damages reduced as excessive.
+Bailee liable for engine value; loss-of-use disallowed where vehicle already unusable; general damages reduced on appeal.

 23 December 1991